mhail/mhail.github.io/_posts/2014-06-20-forms-fluent-bindings.md

 There is a [Beer Brewing Mash Calculator](https://github.com/mhail/MashCalc/) in the works using the base view model, fluent bindings as well as some other tricks.
-  Check it out to see som of the other helpers and extensions for Xamrin Forms.
+  Check it out to see some of the other helpers and extensions for Xamarin Forms.